 It turns out that I actually respond really well to external pressure.
 This seems obvious to me now, but I had forgotten at some point.
 The only catch is: I need to understand why something is important.
 Extrinsic motivation doesn’t drive me, but when I understand why something is important then my intrinsic motivation kicks in.

 For example, just two days before our app launch, we discovered a show-stopping bug.
 The kind of bug that would scupper the launch.
-That Sunday evening was spent on a call with two other developers and our product manager.
+Fixing the bug demanded some after-hours work with other team members.
+Everyone understood the importance of fixing the bug to unblock the launch.
+That understanding gave me the intrinsic motivation – the drive – to get it done.
 We identified the problem, fixed it gracefully, and deployed that fix to unblock our launch.

 I haven’t felt that kind of thrill in a long time.
 It reminded me of my best moments at Artsy.
 I had been on-call during a multi-day incident and when it was over, my coworker told me: